Aluminum windows have been widely used in commercial applications for more than 50 years, and in that time, they’ve come a long way.

-Today’s commercial aluminum windows are more durable, stronger and more cost-effective than ever.
-That’s why aluminum windows are utilized in some commercial applications: From new construction projects to replacements and storefront renovations.
+Today’s commercial aluminum windows are more durable, stronger, and more cost-effective than ever.
+That’s why they are utilized in some commercial applications, from new construction projects to replacements and storefront renovations.

 Aluminum windows have numerous advantages in industrial applications.
-They’re long lasting; with proper window installation, they commonly last two decades or more.
+They’re long-lasting; they commonly last two decades or more with proper window installation.
 They’re high-performing and provide quality insulation.
 Plus, they’re cost-effective, offering some of the most competitive prices on the market.

-With all the pros, there are some disadvantages to installing aluminum windows.
-Aluminum doesn’t achieve as long of a service life as wood windows, for instance, and aluminum storefront windows also may not be as efficient as wood or vinyl windows, due to aluminum’s high heat and cold conductance.
+Despite all the pros, there are some disadvantages to installing aluminum windows.
+Aluminum doesn’t achieve as long service life as wood windows, for instance, and aluminum storefront windows may not be as efficient as wood or vinyl windows due to aluminum’s high heat and cold conductance.

 What Are Aluminum Windows?

-Aluminum windows come in various styles and designs, including casement windows, sliding windows, double-hung windows, and fixed windows.
-They can be powder-coated in a variety of colors to match the exterior of the building or to provide a contrasting look.
+Aluminum windows have aluminum frames.
+Aluminum is a popular material for window frames because it is lightweight, strong, durable, and resistant to corrosion.
+It comes in various styles and designs, including casement, sliding, double-hung, and fixed windows.
+The frames can be powder-coated in various colors to match the exterior of the building or to provide a contrasting look.

 Aluminum windows are popular in commercial buildings and modern homes because they offer a sleek, contemporary look and are easy to maintain.
 They are also energy-efficient and can help reduce energy costs by keeping heat inside during the winter and out during the summer.
 Additionally, aluminum windows are recyclable, making them a sustainable choice for environmentally conscious consumers.